-transportation to Folk putdoor activities like told another prisons hunting and fishing and he was going to appea diving.
-I've got five counts and if he children, 4 of whom are retrial he was gon grown up, and one at home escape again and os who's 17.
-I'd describe me.
-The guy got an myself as a middle-of-thecame back, and sure road kind of guy.
-I'm the he escaped.
-For a waind of person who likes to didn't go anywhere make up my own mind about my gun.
-He was gon things, instead of letting years before they a other people decide for me.
-That's gotten me in a lot of rouble.(laughs) It's true.
+All like all kinds of sports, outdoor activities like hunting and fishing and diving.
+I've got five children, 4 of whom are grown up, and one at home who's 17.
+I'd describe myself as a middle-of-the-road kind of guy.
+I'm the kind of person who likes to make up my own mind about things, instead of letting other people decide for me.
+That's gotten me in a lot of trouble.(laughs) It's true.

-Jim Walls has @ We know you worked in designing hit game other professions before Sierra since his gn you went into police work. breaking Police Ou What was it about law 1987.
-His games enforcement that made you always been outstr want to make that your in terms of hard- career?
+Q: We know you worked in other professions before you went into police work.
+What was it about law enforcement that made you want to make that your career?